#032 Hell or High Wages

 It’s time the wider progressive movement, alongside the Labour, SNP and Liberal Democrat political parties embrace such a policy, as a way of helping British people take on the cost of living crisis from spiralling out of control.

-Alongside the £12.50 U.K. wide minimum, I propose an important 20% compulsory London weighting for all London workers in London businesses, across all sectors, to compensate workers for the higher costs of living in the capital, particularly the higher cost of housing.
-This would mean a minimum wage of £15 per hour in London, in line with motions carried at both Labour Party and Green Party conferences in 2022, if the minimum level in the rest of the country was brought up to £12.50 at the next election.
+Alongside the £15 U.K. wide minimum, I additionally propose an important 20% compulsory London weighting for all London workers in London businesses, across all sectors, to compensate workers for the higher costs of living in the capital, particularly the higher cost of housing.
+This would mean a minimum wage of £18 per hour in London.

 Businesses in London have a distinct advantage, generally speaking, in being able to access more people and doing more business than their counterparts outside of the capital, so economically this can be justified, with potential tax break support for smaller business in the capital that may struggle in addition.